 Final Word On Best Freelance Writing Sites

 Freelancing is an unpredictable profession since you never know how much you’re going to earn in any given month.
-But by pitching on freelance writing sites regularly, you’ll bring in more clients and earn a more predictable income.
+But by pitching on freelance writing sites regularly, you’ll bring in more clients, build lasting writing opportunities and earn a more predictable income.

 What Is The Best Way Of Pitching A Freelance Writing Gig?

-The best way of standing out is to attach a link to an article that's similar to what your client wants.
-This gives them peace of mind knowing you’re familiar with the industry and you know how to write a compelling article.
+The best way to stand out is to attach a link to an article similar to what your client wants.
+This gives them peace of mind knowing you’re familiar with the industry and know how to write a compelling article.

 How Much Should I Charge For A Freelance Job When Starting Out?

+New freelancer writers typically charge three to four cents per word.
 You shouldn’t care about making money on your first freelance job.
-You have no experience and your client has little reason to hire you so the only thing you should care about is getting better.
+You have no experience, and your client has little reason to hire you, so the only thing you should care about is getting better.
 Once you’ve become an above-average writer, you can focus on charging more for your work.

 How do I start my own freelance writing website?